 The repeated invasion of aquatic and marine environments by tetrapods over the last 250 million years has resulted in a host of convergent morphological adaptations that facilitate life in water (Kelley & Pyenson, 2015).
 Among these adaptations are the evolution of a fusiform body shape, flattened control surfaces, and sickle-shaped caudal fin to achieve high performance locomotion (Fish et al., 2008).
 These morphological adaptations are functionally analogous with other swimming animals such as thunniform fish, lamnid sharks, cetaceans, and the extinct ichthyosaurs (Motani, 2002; Donley et al., 2004; Gleiss et al., 2011).
 The majority of these swimmers use an oscillatory swimming style that involves side-to-side or up-and-down movement of a hydrofoil-like tail to generate lift-based thrust and overcome drag (Fish, 1998).
 Cetaceans are unique among oscillatory swimmers because of their extreme body mass, exemplified in modern baleen whales (Mysticeti), which evolved massive body sizes within the last five million years (Slater et al 2017).

 Although the swimming performance of large whales has long been of interest to researchers (Krogh, 1934; Kermack, 1948; Bose and Lien, 1989), direct measures of their swimming kinematics and morphology have been difficult to obtain.
 Studies of cetacean swimming kinematics have typically focused on smaller and highly maneuverable odontocete species in captivity (Fish, 1993; Curren et al. 1994, Fish 1998).
 Attempts to study mysticetes have been constrained to breathing events at the water’s surface.
 Energetic assumptions (Sumich, 1983; Parry, 1949; Blix and Folkow, 1995) and morphological measurements were limited to deceased animals that had stranded on beaches or been captured by whaling operations (Lockyer, 1976; Kahane-Rapport and Goldbogen, 2018).
-The recent development of high-resolution biologging methods now allows researchers to quantify the kinematics of free-swimming cetaceans in their natural habitats (Johnson, 2011; Goldbogen et al., 2017; Gough et al., 2019).
+The recent development of high-resolution biologging methods now allows researchers to quantify the kinematics of free-swimming cetaceans in their natural habitats (Johnson and Tyack, 2003; Goldbogen et al., 2017a; Gough et al., 2019).
 In addition, unoccupied aircraft systems (UAS, or drone) technology has enhanced our ability to obtain precise morphological data, thereby enabling comparative and scaling analyses of form and function (Kahane-Rapport et al. in press Gough et al., 2019).

 Understanding the size-dependent kinematics of swimming cetaceans is critical to analyze their swimming performance and energetics.
 The dorso-ventral oscillation of the flukes produces lift that is resolved into a forward thrust vector (Fig. 1; Lighthill, 1971; Chopra and Kambe, 1977; Vogel, 1994; Fish, 1998).
 This lift-based thrust power is equal to the drag power of the animal when swimming at a constant velocity (Lighthill, 1971; Fish, 1998).
 This mechanism is considered to be highly efficient (>75%; Triantafyllou et al., 1991; Rohr and Fish, 2004).
 Previous attempts to estimate the thrust power of actively swimming large whales have been made based on a number of assumptions without reliable kinematic data (Parry, 1949; Chopra and Kambe, 1977; Yates, 1983; Bose and Lien, 1989).
 Thrust power generation is modulated through the adjustment of basic kinematic parameters of the oscillatory tailbeat cycle, and new biologging tags make these empirical measurements possible for large, free-swimming animals.